Moving NS Punctures on Super Spheres: Introduction

 \section{Introduction}

-One of the most basic starting points for superstring perturbation theory is the notion of a vibrating loop of string, suitably formulated so as to naturally incorporate the elementary principles of quantum mechanics and relativity.
+One of the most basic starting points for superstring perturbation theory is the notion of a~vibrating loop of string, suitably formulated so as to naturally incorporate the elementary principles of quantum mechanics and relativity.
 A loop of string, in turn, has left- and right-moving degrees of freedom which turn out to be largely independent \cite{Polchinski_v1,Witten12c}.
-Famously, in the heterotic string \cite{GrossHarveyRohm85a,GrossHarveyRohm85b} this distinction between chiral and anti-chiral halves is so stark that (in one formulation) we can even regard the two halves as living in a different number of spacetime dimensions \cite{Polchinski_v2,Witten12c}.
-At tree level, this ``chiral factorisation'' leads to a whole host of interesting developments, such as the celebrated Kawai-Lewellen-Tye (KLT) relations \cite{KLT86}, which have in turn led to a whole range of progress (see \cite{BernCarrascoChiodaroliJohanssonRoiban19} and references therein), such as BCJ duality, double copy constructions, colour-kinematics dualities, ambitwistor strings, and various other recent incarnations; see also \cite{Mizera17} and references therein.
-Although this has also led to vast simplifications, enabling, e.g., one to carry out computations at high loop orders in the context of supergravity, the string theory understanding thereof at high loop order is much less understood or developed. \sk
+Famously, in the heterotic string~\mbox{\cite{GrossHarveyRohm85a,GrossHarveyRohm85b}} this distinction between chiral and anti-chiral halves is so stark that (in one formulation) we can even regard the two halves as living in a different number of spacetime dimensions \cite{Polchinski_v2,Witten12c}.
+At tree level, this ``chiral factorisation'' leads to a whole host of interesting developments, such as the celebrated Kawai--Lewellen--Tye (KLT) relations \cite{KLT86}, which have in turn led to a whole range of progress (see \cite{BernCarrascoChiodaroliJohanssonRoiban19} and references therein), such as BCJ duality, double copy constructions, colour-kinematics dualities, ambitwistor strings, and various other recent incarnations; see also \cite{Mizera17} and references therein.
+There is also recent work on a one-loop version of the KLT relations \cite{Stieberger22} and corresponding double copy structure \cite{Stieberger23}.
+Although this has also led to vast simplifications, enabling, e.g., one to carry out computations at high loop orders in the context of supergravity, the string theory understanding thereof at high loop order is much less understood or developed.